 - At some point, you may want to sell some stock -- which could include shares in HP, HPE, Agilent, Keysight, DXC, Perspecta, and Micro Focus.
-The broker will use the cost basis in their records (which may be $0) to report your apparent profit to the IRS.
+The Brokerage Firm will use the cost basis in their records (which may be $0) to report your apparent profit to the IRS.
 You could pay taxes twice on the same income!

 - It is unlikely that all of your stock is in one place -- you or your heirs could lose some of the stock or dividends as "abandoned."
 How to check for lost stock and dividends

 In addition to the important transactions, members report receiving 1099-B forms for small amounts, 34-cent dividend checks, and other notifications of low-dollar-value stray transactions referring to either a temporary "SpinCo" company or the new spinoff company.
 These come from either the administrator of your existing employee shares or from the new company's transfer agent.
 (In the case of Micro Focus, the transfer agent is "American Stock Transfer.")
 If you get a trivial 1099-B, report it on your tax -- no matter how small.
 (Unlike 1099-INT's, there is no minimum reportable amount for a 1099-B.)

 Next step: 3.
 Micro Focus tax issue